djalbat/murmuration/README.md

 Murmuration can be used as alternative to a database [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping).
 It is deliberately simple and low level in the sense that it provides no more than the bare minimum functionality needed to connect to a database and generate statements to be executed ideally in the context of transactions.

 There is also some adjunct migration functionality that may or may not suit your use case.
-If used as prescribed then it guarantees that an application remains in line with its database, as the latter will be migrated if needed each time the former is deployed.
+If used as prescribed then it guarantees that an application remains in line with its database, as the latter can be migrated if needed each time the former is deployed.

 ## Installation